 Lynette the Artist

 Lynette showed and developed a fascination and unique ability to draw from a very early age.
 Fortunately her parents and teachers recognized her talents and piled on the tuition and praise over the years.
 Her training included special classes at school and university, culminating in months of private tuition with the world-famous New Zealand artist, Simon Williams.
-But it was not until her years of study and re-creation of Picasso’s great works did she arrive at today’s brilliant works.
+But it was not until her years of study and re-creation of Picasso’s great works did she arrive at today’s brilliant works sold internationally.

 Lynette Re-creating Picasso's Dora Maar au Chat, 1941

 This would be one of the most difficult and complex paintings I have undertaken.
 Bud and I have viewed Picasso originals in museums, and his masterpieces are just that… not merely iconic and breath-taking designs, but his genius displays of techniques, colors, layers, and brushstrokes leave no doubt he is the master of masters.

 A self-portrait study with an attitude.
 She’s got her eye on you!
 And Yes, Pablo was at my side for this one!

 Breakfast at Taormina